JanHalozan/ConvolutionalNeuralNetwork/README.md

 A general purpose convolutional neural network.

 **Under construction.
 This network it currently under development and expected to be finished soon.**
 When finished I will write a blog post on how to write the thing from scratch yourself.
-Feel free to _star_ the repo.

 ###About